MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/why-you-need-to-use-office-365-powershell.md

 # Why you need to use PowerShell for Microsoft 365

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 With the Microsoft 365 admin center, you can not only manage your Microsoft 365 user accounts and licenses, but you can also manage your Microsoft 365 services such as Exchange Online, Teams, and SharePoint Online.
-However, you can also manage these elements with PowerShell for Microsoft 365 commands, taking advantage of a command-line and scripting language environment for speed, automation, and additional capability.
+However, you can also manage these elements with PowerShell commands, taking advantage of a command-line and scripting language environment for speed, automation, and additional capability.

-In this article, we'll show you these ways in which you can use PowerShell for Microsoft 365 to manage Microsoft 365:
+In this article, we'll show you these ways in which you can use PowerShell to manage Microsoft 365:

 - Reveal additional information that you cannot see with the Microsoft 365 admin center

-- Configure features and settings only possible with PowerShell for Microsoft 365
+- Configure features and settings only possible with PowerShell

 - Perform bulk operations